Elke Winkens

-In 2003, Winkens posed for the German edition of Playboy magazine.
-And in 2008, she participated in the celebrity dancing show Dancing Stars which was broadcast on ORF.
+In 2003, Winkens posed for the German edition of the mens magazine Playboy and in 2008, she participated in the celebrity dancing show Dancing with the Stars which was broadcast on ORF.
 She was voted off just one week before the final.

+In 2025, she acted in an Austrian film How to Be Normal and the Oddness of the Other World, which was selected in Perspectives at the 75th Berlin International Film Festival and will be screened in February 2025.